…along the GR 70 Chemin de Stevenson

 Choosing a walk

-Funnily enough, this has been the hardest and most time consuming part of the process so far.
+Funnily enough, this was been the hardest and most time consuming part of the process.

 France has so many beautiful regions and over ten thousand kilometres of long-distance walking paths.
 This network is overseen by the Fédération Française de la Randonnée Pédestre (FFRP); an organisation that maintains all walking paths in France, assisted by an army of enthusiastic volunteers.
 (Long-distance paths, or Grand Randonnée, are referred to as GR paths and use a system of red and white blazes to mark the way.
 Shorter paths use red and yellow blazes and local paths use a single yellow stripe.)